Common Project Management Challenges and How You Can Tackle Them

 Project managers often rely on various collaborative and project management software available in the market in order to ensure that everyone stays updated.
-These collaborative tools not only make it easier for managers to carry on their duties but also ensure greater transparency and accountability within the team.
+These collaborative tools not only make it easier for managers to carry on their duties but also ensure greater transparency in projects and accountability within the team.

 Most managers consider financial issues as one of the biggest hurdles in effective project management.
 A study in 2017 revealed that 49.5 percent of manufacturing managers report costs as the biggest project management challenge they face.
 By efficient cost management, a manager can avoid various common complications a project may face and strive for better and quicker results.